romanbaumgaertner/fastapi-demo/README.md

 - FastAPI framework
 - PostgreSQL
 - Pydantic for input data validation
-- Pscyogp for PostgreSQL access
+- Psycogp for PostgreSQL access
+- Docker for container
+- AWS CLI and Kubectl for AWS EKS usage

 ## How to Run